radovan994/midterm-project/README.md

 Run preedict-test.py to send customer info to model in docker and interpret the result model outputs.
 The output is either Dead or Alive for the inputted patient.

+---

-###*Dockerfile includes instalations of all the necessary patches, we do not have pipenv file here.
+### *Dockerfile includes instalations of all the necessary patches, we do not have pipenv file here.
 If you want you can use the environment.yml file as conda environment.*